01 of 12

 See Jarrahdale, below.
 Color is pale blue.

-It's actually a squash masquerading as a green pumpkin and goes by the names Japanese Pumpkin, Ebisu, Delica, Hoka, Hokkiado Pumpkin.
+It's a squash masquerading as a green pumpkin and goes by the names Japanese Pumpkin, Ebisu, Delica, Hoka, Hokkaido Pumpkin.
 Popular in Japan; grown in other nations for export to Japan.

 Skin: Tough and green

 Flesh: Yellow; stays firm and retains shape after cooking

 Edible: It has a firm texture and a sweet flavor, which makes it a great choice in the kitchen

 Produced in Japan.